AdilZia/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-This is my solution to the Pacman reinforcement learning project - Included in Berkley's CS188 Artificial Intelligence materials.
+This is my solution to my MSc Coursework in reinforcement learning.
+You can find the original source materials in Berkley's CS188 Artificial Intelligence course.

-In this project I implemented the Q-Learning reinforcement learning algorithm.
+In this project I implemented the Q-Learning reinforcement learning algorithm from scratch.

+This code enables Pacman to achieve a 100% winrate on the 'smallgrid' map. <br>
+This map is trivial for a human to play, but relatively demanding for a reinforcement learning agent. <br>
+From my own testing, I have found that after 100 training runs, the average win rate is 81%.
+After 500 training runs, the win rate is 100% everytime.

+This is a better result than the standard requirements for the project, which is that Pacman wins 80% of games after 2000 training runs.

+## How to run the code yourself

+You will need to copy my file mlLearningAgents.py aswell as all the files in 'Other required files', place them into **one** folder.

+Then in your Terminal, cd to the required folder.
+Make sure your python environment is 2.7, as the code only runs in Python 2.7.

+Then type the command below into Terminal:

+python pacman.py -p QLearnAgent -x 500 -n 510 -l smallGrid

+This will run 500 training runs, and then demonstrate Pacman playing 10 live games on the map.

+### The algorithm

-In Q-Learning, the agent aims to learn all the Q-Values.
+In Q-Learning the aim is to learn 'Q-Values'.
 A Q-Value is the value of a state, action pair.
+Once the learning is complete, the agent will then play by picking the action with the highest Q-Value in each state.

+**How are Q-Values learnt?**
+These Q-Values are learnt by playing repeated training runs and updating the Q-Values after each move:
 The update rule for Q-Learning is: <br>
 **Q(S,a) = Q(S,a) + alpha * (R(S) + gamma * (Max(a)Q(s’,a’) – Q(S,a))**

 Where alpha is the learning rate, gamma is the discount factor, R(S) is the reward for state s, and s’ is the subsequent state.

-### Performance:
-The main metric to evaluate performance is the winrate. <br>
-After just 100 training runs, I found the average winrate to be 81%.

-After 500 games, Pacman will never lose a game.

-This is a better result than the standard requirements for the project, which is that Pacman wins 80% of games after 2000 training runs.

-### How does reinforcement learning work?
-Reinforcement learning is the branch of machine learning which focuses on how agents can learn how to better perform a specific activity overtime, through many repeated training runs.

-The key idea behind reinforcement learing is the use of 'rewards' and 'punishments' for certain outcomes.
-The agents goal is to figure out how to generate the maximum reward.
-Over many repeated runs, it begins to learn which sequences of events and which actions, generate more rewards, and which generate poor rewards.
-It then carries out the actions which lead to better rewards more often.
-This is the basic idea behind how an agent learns the best strategy overtime.

-## My functions:
+## An Explanation of the functions I have written and what they do:

 Storage: My Q-Values are stored in self.Q_Table.
 This is a dictionary.
 The format is {state: {‘North’: Q, ‘East’: Q, ‘South’: Q, ‘West’:Q}}